alt alt

 With 15 plus years of experience in strategic and business analysis, operations and project management, Mohammed has performed multiple roles as a business professional in the biotech / pharmaceutical industry, and in academic research.

-Mohammed leverages significant project management, operations and business development experience in his role as Sector Manager, Agrifood and Natural Resources.
+Mohammed leverages significant project management, operations and business development experience in his role as Manager, Data and Contracts.
 He manages Genome BC’s strategic agreements with research partners including academic institutions, industry and government funders.
 Mohammed also manages Genome BC’s proprietary knowledge database.

 Mohammed graduated from the combined MBA / CMA degree program at Queen’s University Smith School of Business in 2003.
 He holds a Master of Science degree in Experimental Medicine (Neurology) from the University of British Columbia, where his research focused on the molecular pathology of Amyotrophic Lateral Sclerosis (ALS) and spinal cord injuries.